 The College established the following steps to resolve reports of student misconduct/violence.
 The process includes, but is not limited to the following:

-• The Title IX Coordinator and/or the Dean of Student Services will investigate and resolve or make recommendations (to the Vice President for Instruction & Student Services) for resolving the complaint.
+• The Title IX Coordinator and/or the Dean of Student Services will investigate and resolve or make recommendations (to the Executive Vice President for Instruction & Student Services) for resolving the complaint.

 • Both parties shall have the opportunity to provide or present evidence and witnesses on their behalf during the complaint resolution procedure.